 Clyde Edgerton, Wilmington, NC

-Clyde Edgerton is the author nine novels, a memoir, short stories, and essays.
+Clyde Edgerton is the author ten novels, a memoir, an advice book, short stories, and essays.
 He has been a Guggenheim Fellow and five of his novels have been New York Times Notable Books.
-He is a member of the Fellowship of Southern Writers and teaches creative writing at UNC Wilmington.
-The Bible Salesman, his ninth novel, was published by Little, Brown in 2008.
+He is a member of the Fellowship of Southern Writers and teaches at UNC Wilmington where he is the Thomas S. Kenan III Distinguished Professor of Creative Writing.
+The Night Train, his tenth novel, was published by Little, Brown in 2011.
+Papadaddy’s Book for New Fathers, Advice for Fathers of All Ages, was published in 2013.
 Three of his novels have been made into movies: Raney, Walking Across Egypt, and Killer Diller.
-His most recent novel is The Night Train.
+The musicals Lunch at the Piccadilly and The Bible Salesman, both by Edgerton and Mike Craver are in production.

 David Gessner, Wilmington, NC